garrett361/rag-pdf/README.md

 # Other Notes

+- See the many variants of commands in the `Makefile` for different workflows.
+- The experimental additions aren't well incorporated into the gui, yet.
-This branch uses `Weaviate` in order to play with hybrid search, which mixes lexical and vector search together.
+- This branch uses `Weaviate` in order to play with hybrid search, which mixes lexical and vector search together.
 The results are very iffy, though.
 Finding sometimes that a very relevant node is returned with a score of precisely 0.0, which seems like a bug.
 Finding best results with the (now default) `cutoff = None` for similarity search to avoid filtering out such results.

 ### Example Workflow